qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/authentication.rst

 credentials are required to access a particular resource, for example when a layer establishes a connection to a Postgres database.

-There are also a few widgets in QGIS gui library that plugin developers can use to easily integrate the authentication infrastructure into their code:
+There are also a few widgets in the QGIS gui library that plugin developers can use to easily integrate the authentication infrastructure into their code:

  + :class:`QgsAuthConfigEditor <qgis.gui.QgsAuthConfigEditor>`